 - receive training

-- be willing to welcome someone with support needs into your own home
+- be willing to welcome someone with support needs into your home

 - have a spare room that meets required standards

-Carers are not paid by the hour and they do not work to a fixed schedule but are paid in line with the expectations set out in a Shared Lives arrangement agreement.
+Carers are not paid by the hour and they do not work to a fixed schedule.
+They get paid in line with the expectations set out in a Shared Lives arrangement agreement.

-Shared Lives carers are under no obligation to agree to any care and support arrangement offered.
+Shared Lives carers don’t have to agree to any care and support arrangement offered.

 Shared Lives carers do not employ staff to help them provide care.

-Because Shared Lives carers are self-employed, they are responsible for making their own tax and national insurance payments.
-They are eligible for the Shared Lives tax break.
+Shared Lives carers are not employed by the council, they are self-employed.
+This means they have to pay their own tax and national insurance.
+They can get the Shared Lives tax break.